Mobile Banking Development: When Finance Meets Mobile

 20 Mar 2014

-While many small and mid-sized financial institutions are watching mobile technologies from afar, weighing the pros & cons of investing in them, other small players are successfully competing against banking giants through offering customers superior mobile services that provide more convenience.
+While many small and mid-sized financial institutions are watching mobile technologies from afar, weighing the pros & cons of investing in mobile banking development, other small players are successfully competing against banking giants through offering customers superior mobile services that provide more convenience.

 The website simple.com greets its visitors with the slogan: “Welcome to better banking.”
 Simple is a successful banking startup offering an attractive bundle of services: a bank account; a VISA card; and web- & smartphone-accessible money-management tools built right in.
 Launched in 2009, the company has attracted over 100,000 customers and processed more than $1.7 billion in transactions.
 Perhaps the next success will be yours?